NidaUgurSisik/nidaugursisik.github.io/_posts/2021-02-08-gradient_descent.md

 We then update our parameters in the opposite direction of the gradients with the learning rate determining how big of an update we perform.
 Batch gradient descent is guaranteed to converge to the global minimum for convex error surfaces and to a local minimum for non-convex surfaces.

 #### Stochastic Gradient Descent
-Stochastic gradient descent (SGD) in constrast performs a parameter update for each training example x^i^ and label y^i^:
+Stochastic gradient descent (SGD) in constrast performs a parameter update for each training example x^i and label y^i:

 $$θ=θ−η⋅∇_θJ\left(θ;x^i;y^i\right)$$